- Hi Sam, we had a fabulous time!

 PS.
 Can you include any special events going on as far in advance as possible so hotel and air arrangements can be made.
 Have a great day!!
 Madelyn.

 - What a remarkable artist he (Roland Richardson) is!
 It was a great vacation!
-I'm crossing my fingers on winning the trip in March!
+I'm crossing my fingers on winning the trip!
 We can't wait to go back.
 As you know, one week is not enough!

 Kim, Long Beach, CA